-If you're concerned about how you're going to pay for your college or university experience, consider this:
+If you're concerned about how you're going to pay for your college or career training consider this:

-- College might not cost as much as you think.
+- College or career training might not cost as much as you think.
 In fact, most families overestimate the price tag. - Fill out the FAFSA, and you may be eligible for free tuition at ASU, UA or NAU thanks to the Arizona Promise Program. - Help is available.
 Financial aid can make paying for school realistic and affordable. - Your education is a long-term investment.
-On average, college graduates earn twice as much as those with high school diplomas.
+On average, individuals with a college degree or career training credential earn twice as much as those with high school diplomas.